LanLou123/Webgl-Erosion/README.md

 ### some screenshots
-- some New rain based Erosion examples (I lowered the threshold for talus angle), but it looks too axis aligned, need to  :
+- some rain based Erosion examples (with lower talusAngle value, 2), but it looks too axis aligned, need to find better ways:

 ![](screenshot/rains2.PNG)
 ![](screenshot/rains.PNG)